spacepy/spacepy/Doc/source/doc_standard.rst

 Method Example
 --------------
-This code from toolbox shows what a method shouyld look like in your code
+This code from toolbox shows what a method should look like in your code

     .. code-block:: python